 Image Stabilization

-Excellent low-light performance and advanced image stabilization allow for shooting in challenging lighting conditions without compromising quality.
+Exceptional low-light performance combined with advanced image stabilization allows shooting in challenging lighting without sacrificing quality.

 Top 10 Best Canon Mirrorless Cameras 2026 in the United States